 As your BMI increases the amount of exercise that you will safely be able to engage in will increase.
 It is important to work with the Physiotherapist to identify an appropriate type and amount of exercise for you, in order to reach a healthy balance between activity and nutritional intake and to maintain a healthy weight.
+At this stage your body will then be gaining the positive health benefits that can result from exercise.

-When engaging in exercise it is important that it is fun, social and enjoyable.
+When engaging in exercise is it important that it is fun, social and enjoyable.
 Try to avoid solitary, rigid or secretive exercise as this may lead you to over exercise.
 Engaging in exercise groups or exercising with others, i.e. time limited sessions and social sessions, will therefore be supportive in guiding you through to healthier exercising behaviours.